Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam

-The experimental challenge is to fabricate crystalline undulators with such small period lengths.
-A graded composition strained layer in a superlattice was proposed \cite{MikU00}.
-Experiments were performed with Si$_{1-x}$Ge$_x$ undulator crystals grown at the Aarhus University \cite{BacK12, WisA14}, however, results were not such convincing that applications discussed in \cite{UggW15} were pursued.
+The experimental challenge is to fabricate crystalline undulators with such small periods.
+A graded composition strained layer in a superlattice was proposed \cite{IkeL84,MikU00}, and Si$_{1-x}$Ge$_x$ undulator crystals were grown at the Aarhus University.
+Experiments were performed with an undulator with period length of 9.9 $\mu$m \cite{BacK12,BacK12A} with 270, 375, and 855 MeV electrons at MAMI.
+Structures at predicted undulator energies were observed and interpreted as originating from synchrotron-like radiation.
+In \cite{BarT13} Monte-Carlo calculations were performed for the case of 855 MeV which may corroborate this interpretation.
+Experiments with an undulator with a period length of 0.43 - 0.44 $\mu$m \cite{WisA14,WisU17} were not convincing enough to be used for applications discussed in \cite{UggW15}, and this route will not be pursued in this paper.
 An alternative are diamond undulators which can be produced by Chemical Vapour Deposition (CVD) with periodically varying content of boron.
-The effect is based on the functional dependence of the lattice constant on the boron content, see e.g. \cite[Fig. 1]{WojA08}. - Unsuccessful experiments were reported in \cite{BosC16,BacL25}.
+The effect is based on the functional dependence of the lattice constant on the boron content, see e.g. \cite[Fig. 1]{WojA08}. - Previous attempts to observe undulator radiation from boron-doped diamond structures were unsuccessful \cite{BosC16,BacL25}.